SinBin10/Javascript-Practice/Projects Javascript/Project Learnings/readme.md

 9) if you want to apply display: none; to a div remember you can also add display none to its parent container.

+10) Remember a small content like '+' toggle button does not need to inserted in the html it can be inserted by ::after pseudo selector.

+11) When giving spaces and padding make sure to give element their spaces by selecting them in the styles file.
+Don't use other elements to give them spacing.

+12) If you want to apply a expanding transition to div DONT USE DISPLAY NONE AND AND THEN BLOCK TRANSITION DOES NOT WORK ON DISPLAY PROPERTIES.
+Instead give the div a height of 0 and hide the overflow and then use the toggle function in javascript which will toggle a class with height 150px(for example) and height 0 , overflow hidden.
+NOTE:- REMEMBER TO ALSO SPECIFY THE CLASS WITH HEIGHT 0 WITH THE ACTIVE CLASS FOR THE TRANSITION TO WORK AND THE TEXT TO BE DISPLAYED.